cagedcrown/cagedcrown.github.io/_posts/blog/2015-01-03-hosting-your-site-on-github.md

 <pre>
     <code>
     git add .
     git commit -m "initial commit"
     git push -u origin master
     </code>
 </pre>
 ##Login to Namecheap

 If you have not already bought a domain name.
-Buy one on <a href="https://namecheap.com">Namecheap.com</a>
+Purchase one at <a href="https://namecheap.com">Namecheap.com</a>

 <h4>Go to "Manage Domains > All Host Records"</h4>